techqueria/website/content/english/support-us/chapter-director/_index.md

 ### Impact & Visibility

-* You'll be helping grow the largest community of Latinx in tech
+- You'll be helping grow the largest community of Latinx in tech
-* You can add this position to your LinkedIn profile and be recognized as a community leader
+- You can add this position to your LinkedIn profile and be recognized as a community leader
-* You will be helping facilitate events where you will be engaging and growing your local community of Latinx professionals in the tech industry
+- You will be helping facilitate events where you will be engaging and growing your local community of Latinx professionals in the tech industry

 ### Org Support

-* There is a dedicated onboarding process where you will be introduced to tooling to make your life easier as a new Chapter Director for Techqueria
+- There is a dedicated onboarding process where you will be introduced to tooling to make your life easier as a new Chapter Director for Techqueria
-* There are dedicated Slack channels where you can ask the national leadership team any questions and interact with other chapter directors
+- There are dedicated Slack channels where you can ask the national leadership team any questions and interact with other chapter directors

 ### Financial Support

 We want to set up you for success so we offer financial support for creating events and increased benefits as you grow out your chapter.

-* Based on the number of people per event and the number of events per year, your chapter fall into a certain tier where the benefits increase as you grow your chapter
+- Based on the number of people per event and the number of events per year, your chapter fall into a certain tier where the benefits increase as you grow your chapter
-* You are discouraged from paying out of pocket costs as we have dedicated levels of event reimbursement we can provide depending on the number of attendees
+- You are discouraged from paying out of pocket costs as we have dedicated levels of event reimbursement we can provide depending on the number of attendees
-* See "Chapter Tiers" and "Reimbursement Policy" pages for more specifics
+- See "Chapter Tiers" and "Reimbursement Policy" pages for more specifics

-## Application
+## How to Apply

 We will review your application after you submit it [using the link below](/support-us/chapter-director/application/) and we will either approve or reject your application based on the answers you provided within 2 weeks.